JrPlayers

 • Encourage appropriate behavior

-• Assist in your child’s homework (learning lines, choreography)
+• Assist in your child’s homework (learning lines, music, choreography)

 • Assist children in being responsible for props, costumes, scripts